nikolasribeiro/holbertonscript/README.md

 ## How to Install :floppy_disk:

 ### USE THE INSTALLER
-Execute the INSTALLER.py in your terminal and grab a coffie while INSTALLER works.
+Execute the INSTALLER.py in your terminal and grab a coffee while INSTALLER works.

 ### The old way to install HolbertonScript